 “The Reading Link” equips adult learners with the foundational tools that are necessary to begin building pathways that lead them to fulfilling their employment and/or educational goals.

-“The Reading Link” Program of Kaskaskia College Adult Education and Literacy (KC-AEL) provides free literacy and pre-GED tutorial services, by using trained
+“The Reading Link” Program of Kaskaskia College Adult Education and Literacy (KC-AEL) provides free literacy and pre-HEC tutorial services, by using trained

 volunteers, to tutor adult learners in college district #501 that are assessed as functioning below the 9th grade level or performing below the student level